What Is a Customer Avatar?

 - How your offering can address their problem

-…makes all the difference in the world when it comes to focusing your marketing efforts.
+…makes all the difference in the world when it comes to focusing your marketing efforts—and working toward growing your business.